-- B. Institutions: Eligible institutions include for-profit, non-profit, public, and private organizations.
+B. Institutions: Eligible institutions include for-profit, non-profit, public, and private organizations.
 Examples include universities, colleges, hospitals, laboratories, companies, and agencies of local, state, and federal governments.
-The USAMRMC is especially interested in receiving applications from HBCU/MI. - C. Cost Sharing: Cost sharing is not a requirement for this award.
+The USAMRMC is especially interested in receiving applications from Historically Black Colleges and Universities/Minority Institutions (HBCU/MI).

+C. Cost Sharing: Cost sharing is not a requirement for this award.

-D. Other Eligibility Criteria
+D. Other Eligibility Criteria:

-- 1. Duplicate Submissions: Submission of the same research project to the FY03 NFRP under different award mechanisms or to other CDMRP programs is not allowed.
-This includes duplicate submissions under different award mechanisms by different Principal Investigators (PIs).
-The Government reserves the right to reject duplicative proposals. - 2.
-HBCU/MI: A goal of the DOD is to allocate funds for the CDMRP's peer reviewed research to fund proposals from HBCU/MI.
-This provision is based upon guidance from Executive Orders.
-Proposals submitted to the DOD are assigned HBCU/MI status if the submitting institution is so designated by the Department of Education on the date that the program announcement is released.
-The Department of Education list is posted on the CDMRP website at http://cdmrp.army.mil/funding/pdf/minfrp030703.pdf under Minority Institutions. - 3.
-Administrative Compliance Issues: Compliance guidelines have been designed to ensure the presentation of all proposals in an organized and easy-to-follow manner.
+1. Duplicate Submissions: Submission of the same research project to the FY03 PCRP under different award mechanisms is not allowed.
+This includes duplicate submissions under different award mechanisms by different PIs.
+The Government reserves the right to reject duplicative proposals.

+2. HBCU/MI: A goal of the DOD is to allocate funds for the CDMRP's peer reviewed research to fund proposals from HBCU/MI.
+This provision is based upon guidance from Executive Orders.1 Proposals submitted to the DOD are assigned HBCU/MI status if the submitting institution is so designated by the Department of Education on the date that the program announcement is released.
+The Department of Education list is posted on the CDMRP website at http://cdmrp.army.mil/funding/pdf/mipcrp012703.pdf under Minority Institutions.

+3. Administrative Compliance Issues: Compliance guidelines have been designed to ensure the presentation of all proposals in an organized and easy-to-follow manner.
 Peer reviewers expect to see a consistent, prescribed format for each proposal.
-Nonadherence to format requirements makes proposals difficult to read, may be perceived as an attempt to gain an unfair competitive advantage, and may result in proposal rejection or lower global priority scores.
+Nonadherence to format requirements makes proposals difficult to read, may be perceived as an attempt to gain an unfair competitive advantage, and may result in proposal rejection or a lower global priority score.